-CLASS OF COMPANY CLASS OF COMPANIES APPLICABILITY OF MAT Class I Companies claiming benefit of lower tax rates i.e., 15% and 22% Not applicable with fulfillment of conditions.
-Class II Other Companies Applicable
+CLASS OF COMPANIES APPLICABILITY OF MAT

+Companies claiming benefit of lower tax rates i.e., 15% and 22% Not applicable

+with fulfillment of conditions.

+Other Companies Applicable

+lower tax rates i.e., 15% and 22% with fulfillment of conditions.

 - For companies falling under class II above, the tax to be paid under MAT provisions shall be 15% book profit plus applicable surcharge and education cess.
 Book profits (for this purpose) are computed by making the prescribed adjustments to the net profit disclosed by corporations in their financial statements. - The above shall apply only in case the tax payable under normal provisions of Act falls short of 15% of book profit as disclosed by corporations in the financial statement. - The MAT credit is allowed to be carried forward for 15 years and is available to be set off against income tax payable under the normal provisions of the IT Act to the extent of the difference between tax according to normal provisions and tax according to MAT. - A report from a chartered accountant, certifying the quantum of book profits, must be filed along with the ROI in the year in which taxes are paid under MAT provisions. - Also, for existing companies opting lower rate of tax (i.e., 22%) shall not be allowed to carry forward any of the MAT credit outstanding in the books and the same shall be lapse from the year in which they opt for lower rate.